-Suppose you had a textbox which could potentially contain very long and variable text (usually holidays), and you wished for the leading to jump around lines of the grid as shown below.
+Suppose you had a textbox which could potentially contain very long and variable text (usually holidays), and you wished for the leading to jump around lines of the grid as shown on the right.

 The result is equivalent to having leading vary every 2 lines, something that is almost impossible to achieve automatically.

-This type of solution can also be used when you wish to have text wrap around other object (such as the hours of the day for example).
-One could always use runaround, but its effects are often un-predictable, and the use of linked boxes is simpler to implement.
+One could always use runaround, but its effects are often unpredictable, and the use of linked boxes is simpler to implement.

-You can use the next linked box special charcater token to force the text to move to the next linked box, inside Q++Studio options or directly in QuarkXPress.
+You can use the next linked box special character token to force the text to move to the next linked box, inside Q++Studio options or directly in QuarkXPress or InDesign.

 If you group any of the textboxes of a chain of linked textboxes, then make sure that all the boxes of the chain of linked textboxes are grouped.